Podcast: Play in new window | Download

 - Rachel shares how she realized she finds value in testing and a structured construct for her education.

-- We learn what Rachel plans to do after she graduates high school.
+- We learn what Rachel plans to do after she graduates from high school.

 Ultimately, Rachel encourages homeschool moms…